GetSpeckle/poc1-test-browser/README.md

-# Speckle OS - Wallet extension
+# POC for web 3 browser.
-This is currently being developed in a Private Repo on GitLab.
-Contents will be moved shortly.
+This is a POC for the web 3 browser.
+Now defunct.